IoUCert: Robustness Verification for Anchor-based Object Detectors: Evaluation

-\textbf{Discussion.} Our experiments demonstrate that we can effectively verify the robustness of various anchor-based object detectors using our coordinate transformation together with the tight LeakyReLU relaxations on YOLOv3.
-Notably, our framework scales to models trained on highly complex, multi-class datasets like COCO, maintaining competitive verification times without sacrificing bound tightness.
-We find that verification is effective independent of the bounding method employed in \ioucert{}.
-As discussed in Appendix~\ref{sec:complete_verification_performance}, tighter bounds are more expensive but lead to less branching, using looser bounds requires more branching but leads to decreased processing times for each branch.
+\textbf{Discussion.} Overall, \ioucert{} effectively verifies a range of anchor-based detectors via our coordinate transformation and, for YOLOv3, the tight LeakyReLU relaxations, scaling even to complex multi-class datasets like COCO without sacrificing bound tightness.
+Verification is effective regardless of the bounding method: tighter bounds cost more per call but prune more branches, while looser bounds branch more but process each branch faster (Appendix~\ref{sec:complete_verification_performance}).